Simon the Sorcerer: Who'd Even Want Contact

 Simon the Sorcerer: Who'd Even Want Contact?!
 (Simon the Sorcerer: Wer will schon Kontakt?), also known as Simon the Sorcerer 5, is an adventure game developed by Silver Style Entertainment.
-It was released in 2009 Microsoft Windows.
+It was released in 2009 for Microsoft Windows.
 The game is no longer available to download as the company who published went into insolvency.

 Reception

 Jack Allin, on Adventure Gamers, gave the game 3.5 stars out of 5, praising the interesting locations and art style, but criticising the mediocre humour and forgettable characters.